santhoshmeda/iot-310/week2/lab1/README.md

 ## Overview

 This lab will help you get oriented with virtual machines using Vagrant to drive Virtualbox VMs that will ultimately run Ubuntu.
+We will be able to access the VM directly from terminal and control it.

 Virtual machines are a critical piece to modern cloud infrastructure, in these labs we'll be doing this all locally.

 If you've ever setup a Virtual Machine before on your machine, you know that the process goes like this: